 A hydropower project will normally change the hydrological flow regime of a river.
-Depending on project design, this may be a significantly reduced or altered pattern of flow between the intake and the powerhouse (typical for run-of-river projects), or it may be an altered flow regime downstream of the powerhouse (typical for reservoir projects).
-Rivers that are already regulated by either hydropower or irrigation projects can be less sensitive to new hydrological impacts, so it is better to develop projects on rivers or tributaries that are already impacted by flow regulation 18, although multiple schemes on a river can also result in significant cumulative environmental and social impacts on habitats and species and downstream users.
+Depending on design choices, this may be a significantly reduced or altered pattern of flow between the intake and the point where water is returned to the river.
+It may also mean an altered flow regime downstream of where water is returned to the river.
+Rivers that are already regulated by either hydropower or irrigation projects can be less sensitive to new hydrological impacts, so it may be environmentally preferable to develop projects on rivers or tributaries that are already impacted by flow regulation.28 An SEA can identify where it is better to concentrate hydropower development along selected rivers (rather than on all rivers with hydropower potential) in order to reduce impacts at a larger spatial scale.
+However, multiple schemes on a river can also result in significant cumulative environmental and social impacts on habitats and species and downstream users.

-Changes to a river's hydrological regime can negatively impact its aquatic ecosystem and can disrupt important ecological processes.
+Changes to a river's hydrological regime can negatively impact its aquatic ecosystem and can disrupt important environmental flows (E-flows) and associated ecological processes.
 The health and integrity of a river system will usually depend on a range of high, medium, and low flows.
 Most rivers experience natural annual low flows which reduce connectivity and limit species migration.
-This may be positive for native species which can often outcompete invasive species that have not adapted to low flows.
-So, maintaining low flows at their natural timing and level can maintain the abundance and survival rate of native species (Figure 5.5).
+This may be positive for native species which can often out-compete invasive species that have not adapted to low flows.
+Natural low flows also create seasonal habitats such as sandbars, rocky outcrops and temporary pools that are important to the breeding and survival of many species.
+So, maintaining low flows at their natural timing and level can maintain the abundance and survival rate of native species.
+For example, the Nam Theun 2 dam in the Lao People's Democratic Republic provides for such downstream flow (Figure 5.4).
 Medium or base level flows will usually occur during most of the year.
-These flows maintain the hydrogeomorphology of a river which, in turn, maintains habitat, temperature, and dissolved oxygen levels to support aquatic species.
+These flows maintain the hydro-geomorphology of a river which, in turn, maintains habitat, temperature, and dissolved oxygen levels to support aquatic species.
 Short high flow events are also important to prevent vegetation from encroaching on river channels and to move sediment and organic matter downstream.
 High flows can also reduce water temperature and increase dissolved oxygen, which can trigger ecological processes such as spawning and migration.
-Consequently, river flows altered by a hydropower project can lead to a reduction in health and integrity of the river system19.
+Consequently, river flows altered by a hydropower project can lead to a reduction in health and integrity of the river system.29

-Figure 5.5: Dam at Nam Theun 2, Lao People's Democratic Republic, with downstream flow provision.
+Figure 5.4: Dam at Nam Theun 2, Lao People's Democratic Republic, with downstream flow provision.

-(Photo credit: A. Javellana/ADB)]
+(Photo credit: A. Javellana/ADB)